William Ruto: 2009 maize scandal

-In February 2010, Ruto was suspended from his position as Agriculture Minister after his alleged involvement in the 2009 maize sandal that saw the country lose millions of shillings from fraudulent and irregular payments made for purchase of subsidized imported maize by business people and politicians.
+In February 2010, Ruto was suspended from his position as Agriculture Minister after his alleged involvement in the 2009 maize scandal that saw the country lose millions of shillings from fraudulent and irregular payments made for purchase of subsidized imported maize by business people and politicians.
 The then prime minister Raila Odinga termed Ruto's suspension necessary and which would allow for gathering of evidence to determine if any individuals should be prosecuted in these scandal, this was in line with a forensic audit done by PricewaterhouseCoopers (PwC) on the maize scandal.

 Jacob Juma assassination

-Ruto has been widely and repeatedly linked to the assassination of Jacob Juma by several media, activists, politicians, and opposition figures in Kenya, including Jacob Juma himself.
-Jacob Juma was a wealthy businessman who became a fierce government critic and anti-corruption crusader who became known for posting targeted cryptic tweets against Ruto and the Jubilee government months before he was assassinated in Nairobi.
-In December 2015, Jacob Juma, in his tweets, claimed Ruto was obsessed with killing him.
-In May 2016, Jacob Juma was shot dead along Ngong Road.
-In the same month, during the burial of Jacob Juma, a former Lugari MP Cyrus Jirongo and previously a close ally of Ruto claimed Jacob Juma had physically assaulted Ruto by slapping him for having a sour relationship over unspecified reasons.
-Jirongo urged police to investigate the assassination based on the assault.
-Later in the month, Ruto threatened to sue Jirongo for linking him to the assassination.
-Jirongo claimed that he and another former minister, Chris Okemo, were personally involved in paying the murdered government critic university's tuition fees, and that he knew the matter surrounding the controversy all too well.
-According to Jirongo, the same assassins were involved in the murder of Meshack Yebei, another murdered prospective defence witness in the ICC trial against Ruto.